Moss Hart: Guild presidency

 Hart was the tenth president of the Dramatists Guild of America, from 1947 until 1956, when Oscar Hammerstein II became his successor.

 Personal life

 Hart married Kitty Carlisle on August 10, 1946; they had two children.

+According to Nancy Olson in her memoir A Front Row Seat: An Intimate Look at Broadway, Hollywood, and the Age of Glamour, Hart had homosexual tendencies and underwent psychiatric sessions trying to change his sexual orientation:

+She [Carlisle] told me a story that she said she had never shared with anyone.
+It’s true that Moss had a sexual-identity issue.
+Years before he met Kitty, it was rumored that he was gay.
+He didn’t want to be gay and spent most of his life visiting his psychiatrist, who assisted him in taking a different path.
+But it was Kitty’s need to be Mrs. Moss Hart that changed the situation.
+She seduced him in a manner that he couldn’t resist.
+He was eternally grateful, and they had two beautiful children, a son and a daughter to give him the most joy.

 Death

 Moss Hart died of a heart attack at the age of 57 on December 20, 1961, at his winter home in Palm Springs, California.
 He was entombed in a crypt at Ferncliff Cemetery in Hartsdale, New York.

 Legacy

 In 1972, 11 years after his death, Moss Hart was inducted into the American Theater Hall of Fame, one of 23 people to be selected into the Hall of Fame's first induction class that year.
 Alan Jay Lerner paid tribute to Hart in his memoir, The Street Where I Live.

 Moss Hart Awards

 The New England Theatre Conference offers the Moss Hart Memorial Award at their annual convention to theater groups in New England that put forth imaginative productions of exemplary scripts.
 These awards are designed to honor Moss Hart as well as the award recipients.
 Past winners include Wellesley Repertory Theatre, Staples Players, and Suffield Academy.